Climate Change Research

 The world would see 9% more heat-related deaths.

 In India, temperature increases could contribute to more than 1.5 million deaths annually, surpassing infectious diseases.
-16 of India’s 36 states and union territories would become hotter than today’s hottest state (Punjab) with an average annual summer temperature around 90 degrees Fahrenheit.
+16 of India’s 36 states and union territories would become hotter than today’s hottest state (Punjab) with an average annual summer temperature around 90 degrees F.

 Globally, damages could pass $600 trillion—more than twice the wealth that exists in the world today.